microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

             you may change `"UseHttp": false,` to `True` to overide the default use of https.

-          * Under the `“CompletionConfig”` block, make the following configuration changes to match your instance:
+          * Under the `“Completion”` block, make the following configuration changes to match your instance:

             * `“AIService”: “AzureOpenAI”`, or whichever option is appropriate for